Structured clarity for cross border policies and assets

-Brightway defines decision conditions, eligibility logic, and role allocation before any case proceeds.
+Decision conditions, eligibility logic, and role allocation should be clarified before any case proceeds.

 Cross Border Decisions Require Defined Conditions